bukhariaujih/cerdas-fa-api/README.md

-# FastAPI DeepFace Analyzer
+# FastAPI DeepFace Analyzer for CERDAS-UTP

-This repository contains a FastAPI application integrated with the DeepFace library for analyzing faces.
+This repository serves as a my take-home assignment for the CERDAS-UTP job application.
+It includes a FastAPI application integrated with the DeepFace library for face analysis.

 ## Getting Started